Claudia-Alejandra-Martinez/Farmacoinformatica/02_Sesiones-practicas/04_Sesion-IV/KNIME-Pharmacoinformatics/readme.md

 <img src="./media\figure2.png" style="zoom:75%;" />

-### 3. Compound clustering
+### 4. Compound clustering

-Clustering can be used to identify groups of similar compounds, in order to pick a set of diverse compounds from these clusters for diverse goals like, for exmaple,  non-redundant experimental testing.
+Clustering can be used to identify groups of similar compounds, in order to pick a set of diverse compounds from these clusters for diverse goals like, for example,  non-redundant experimental testing.
 The following steps show how to create these clusters based on a hierarchical clustering algorithm.

 <img src="./media\figure3.png" style="zoom:50%;" />